 How it Works

-Our next project is construction of two single-family homes in Lincoln City, with anticipated occupancy in late 2022.
+Our next project is construction of two single-family homes in Waldport, with anticipated occupancy in late 2025.

-For those whose applications were received or postmarked by March 24, the next steps are:
+For applications received or postmarked by December 22, the next steps are:

 You will receive one of two letters, based on the self-reported information in your application.